CARD CARRYING

 Which would leave a traceable number.

 They might be afraid of being recognized.
-Or, more likely, they might be afraid that the blue Prius would be spotted at a store or a gas station and the spotter—a pedestrian, maybe, or a self-serve gas pumper, or a store clerk—not matching the driver with Patricia’s photo.
+Or, more likely, they might be afraid that the blue Prius would be spotted at a store or a gas station and the spotter—a pedestrian, maybe, or a self-serve gas pumper, or a store clerk—remembering the driver and not matching the driver with Patricia’s photo, if they were shown one.

 Applying his plastic sponge to the tchotchkes, Hart decided he liked the “forgotten” option best.
 It would mean the driver only realized they didn’t have the phone when it was too late to go back for it.
 They’d be afraid to stop and purchase something.
 And then, they’d think of Pennington, and pull over to the shoulder of the highway to rummage around for the card and be ready for him.